How long does a short-stem hip prosthesis last?

 A short-stem prosthesis is an artificial replacement for the hip joint, characterized by a shorter stem compared to traditional hip prostheses.
 It is particularly used in younger and active patients because it:

-• Promotes bone preservation: Less bone needs to be removed during surgery.
+• Promotes bone preservation: Less bone needs to be removed during the operation.

-• Physiological loading is allowed: The stem is anchored in the dense, load-bearing areas of the femur.
+• Allows a physiological load: The shaft is anchored in the dense, load‑bearing bone areas of the femur.

-• Easier to replace: In the event of a revision, more bone material remains for subsequent therapy.
+• Easier to replace: In case of a revision, more bone material is retained for subsequent therapy.

 Durability of short-stem hip prostheses